Department of Earth, Environmental & Planetary Sciences

 Gabriel Traietti ‘25, concentrating in Geochemistry, investigates the terrestrial paleoclimate of the Congo River Basin in Senior Associate Dean James Russell’s lab.
 He emphasizes how DEEPS gave him the tools to explore his passion for reconstructing ancient climate to help anticipate the effects of climate change on a local level.

+Gabriel Traietti working in the lab wearing a Brown shirt.
 What is your research project and why were you drawn to it?

 I work in the James Russell Lab studying paleoclimate with a focus on reconstructing the terrestrial paleoclimate of the Congo River Basin during the mid-pleistocene transition (my record spans 1.2 million to 700,000 years ago) using marine sediments deposited off the Congo River fan.
 This involves drilling sediment cores that extend millions of years back in time and analyzing the organic compounds they contain, which serve as proxies for temperature, hydrology, and wildfire frequency.